andruschak/3d-printing/README.md

 There are some reasons for upgrading:

-- to enable thermal runaway protection
+- enable thermal runaway protection
-- (better) auto-leveling support - my original a8 firmware had some sensor support (4 point)
+- 9 point auto-leveling support - the original a8 firmware used a 4 point calibration
-- control of features and menu items
+- control of features and menu items you want to use
 - review the code yourself
-- you want a garbled LCD display (seems to be a bug)
+- you want a garbled LCD display (seems to be a bug) /s

 There are good resources on how to do the install.
 Apparently you can use a native framwork (platform.io?) to configure and upload.
 I went the arduino path as I have a lot of experience in that space.
 Pay special attention to the settings in configuration.h - there were many tweaks I had to make here in order to accomodate for placement of the z-axis sensor and bed cable bracket.
 There are tons of experiemental componants commented out - like printing chocolate or driving LED lights!

 Here are the highlevel steps I followed:

-- Download arduino software
+- Download arduino IDE software
 - Download Skynet 3D drivers (for arduino hardware plugin)
 - Download Marlin 1.1.8
 - Unzip em all
 - install arduino
-- Copy Skynet "hardware" folder into your arduino user dir
+- Copy Skynet "hardware" folder into your arduino user dir (only part of skynet I that was needed)
 - Copy Marlin example for anet a8 configuration.h and configuration_adv.h to root Marlin folder and overwrite the existing files
-- Fire up the Marlin.ino file and edit on of the files you just copied in the arduino IDE
+- Fire up the Marlin.ino file and edit on of the files you just copied in the arduino IDE (double click marlin.ino)
-- Edit Configuration.h - see below
+- Edit Configuration.h - example below
 - Connect the printer to the computer via usb
 - Select the Anet 1.0 board
 - Select the proper comm port